Cultivation and Utilization of Human Resources

 Enhancing Our Training and Educational System

-The drivers of the Group’s growth are the technological capabilities and advanced technical skills we have continuously refined as a manufacturer since our founding in 1917.
+The drivers of the Group’s growth are the technological capabilities and advanced technical skills we have continuously refined as a manufacturing company since our founding in 1917.
 With the aim of passing on expertise to the next generation and reinforcing technical skills, we launched the Tsubaki Techno School in April 1998 for entry-level engineers.
 Subsequently, we expanded the curriculum to include technical and sales categories.
-We have reorganized the curriculum by dividing operations into a Techno School for engineers, a Skills School for technicians, and a Business School for office and sales staff.
-We are currently enhancing the contents of each school curriculum, as well as focusing on the cultivation of digital transformation human resources in line with our business strategy.
+We have reorganized the curriculum by opening a Techno School for engineers, a Skills School for technicians, and a Business School for office and sales staff.
+While enhancing the content of each training category, we are also supporting the introduction of new technologies and skills, for example, those related to DX.

 By combining training by function with level-specific training across all job categories, we have generated a positive cycle in which we increase the awareness of employees and enhance technological and technical levels.